Sohrab Erabi -سهراب اعرابی

 According to the family friend, who visited with the grieving family members on the evening of Jul.
 11, the family was nervous that if the news of Sohrab's death were to be publicized, authorities would thwart their efforts at burying the teenaged victim.

-eo of Sohrab's mother has since been posted on the social networking site Facebook.
+Still, those who got news of the death were quick to spread the word.
+A short video of Sohrab's mother has since been posted on the social networking site Facebook.
 The video shows Fahimi holding a picture of her son and approaching those who have been released from Evin for information on his whereabouts.

-as not allowed to address the crowd at length and only provided a few words, explaining that no further memorial ceremonies would be held for her son.
+Monday's funeral was held amid a heavy presence of plainclothes security officials.
+Fahimi was not allowed to address the crowd at length and only provided a few words, explaining that no further memorial ceremonies would be held for her son.

-ily friend present at the funeral, who spoke on condition of anonymity, believes that the family had been pressured to forgo the usual memorial services.
+In the Shiite tradition, memorial services are held on the third, seventh and fortieth day after death.
+A family friend present at the funeral, who spoke on condition of anonymity, believes that the family had been pressured to forgo the usual memorial services.

 Much attention has been given to the worsening human rights situation in Iran following the disputed elections and the protests.
 Several statements have been issued by leading opposition groups and figures urging the release of prisoners.